The following information was provided by: The River Restoration Centre

 Upstream migration of fish species has been achieved with adult Atlantic salmon and sea trout observed upstream of the site.
-Juvenile population numbers are yet to be recorded upstream of the weir but have been identified immediately downstream.

 Electrofishing surveys and redd counts were carried out following the completion of the works in the summer of 2010.
 RRT have conducted surveys every year for 11 years upstream.
 At 2 locations they found salmon fry where they couldn’t get to before!
 The excitement, is that both the locations are upstream of fish passage projects RRT delivered on different tributaries!
 One through a technical fish pass, and the other through a weir removal and two rock ramps!
 Grayling Numbers have also swelled upstream as a result.